iw-tom/policies/ISO-27001/device/readme.md

 Company Laptops are defined as laptops purchased by the employer and given to an employee for business use.

-Laptops given to employees by Infinity Works remain the property of Infinity Works and must always be treated in this manner.
+Laptops given to employees by Opus Works remain the property of Opus Works and must always be treated in this manner.

 Employees agree to do the following:
 * Report loss or theft to the ISMS Committee immediately.